zeroth/napari-pixel-classifier/README.md

 ## Installation

-You can install `napari-particle-tracking` via [pip]:
+You can install `napari-pixel-classifier` via [pip]:

-    pip install napari-particle-tracking
+    pip install napari-pixel-classifier